colinligertwood/notebook/potato-salad.md

 Hard-boil the eggs (about 10-12 minutes).

-Prepare the sauce by combining the Mayonaise, Dijon, Paprika, Salt and Pepper in a large bowl and mixing thoroughly with a wooden spoon.
+Prepare the sauce by combining the Mayonaise, Dijon, Paprika, Salt, and Pepper in a large bowl, mixing thoroughly with a wooden spoon.
 Taste and adjust seasoning if needed.
 Chop up the Dill Pickles into quarter inch chunks and add them to the sauce.

 Chop up the potatoes into 1 inch chunks and add to the sauce, mixing in gently with a wooden spoon.
 Slice the boiled eggs and add them to the sauce, again mixing gently with a wooden spoon.